HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

 Similar to ACC, all embeddings used in the loss are passed through a shared linear projection head.
 The objective for each segment at layer $l$ is:

 Aggregating over all layers yields the SPC loss:

-\paragraph{Putting it together.} ACC provides layer-wise \emph{hierarchy consistency}: each anchor is pulled toward all tokens in its window (compactness) and pushed from anchors of distant windows (distinctiveness).
-SPC provides query-level \emph{semantic alignment}: segment prototypes formed from ground-truth spans are pulled toward in-segment tokens and pushed from the surrounding context.
-We minimize both objectives jointly:
+\paragraph{Putting it Together.} ACC provides layer-wise \emph{hierarchy consistency}: each anchor is pulled toward tokens in its window (compactness) and pushed from anchors of distant windows (distinctiveness).
+SPC provides query-level \emph{semantic alignment}: segment prototypes from ground-truth spans are pulled toward in-segment tokens and pushed from surrounding context.
+We jointly minimize both objectives:

 where $\lambda_{\text{ACC}}$ and $\lambda_{\text{SPC}}$ balance structural and semantic supervision.
 Together they yield anchors that are simultaneously \textbf{compact}, \textbf{distinctive}, and \textbf{query-aligned}, providing a robust foundation for downstream temporal grounding.